-When considering the best approach to cyber security marketing one of the questions that almost always needs to be evaluated is “if” and “how much” you should play on the element of threat.
+When considering the best approach to your cyber security marketing strategy one of the questions that almost always needs to be evaluated is “if” and “how much” you should play on the element of threat.
 Is feeding your audience with fear, uncertainty and doubt (FUD), the best way of communicating your message and getting prospects to buy your cyber security solution?
 What is the right balance to strike in communicating when we are all receiving information on cyber security threats in the media on a regular basis and it is becoming familiar territory?

 With everyone affected by mobile and email scams, and with all the media coverage of major data breaches, cyber security has become part of everyone’s experience.
 There is no argument that keeping customers and potential customers well informed about potential risks and the need to protect themselves and their businesses should be part of every cyber security firm’s communications strategy.
 This is an important part of the awareness stage of the buyer’s journey.